-More adaption is required for EAL learners in the early and intermediate stages of English language development (EAL Developmental Continuum P – 10 stages: A1, BL, B1, B2, SL, S1, S 2 and S3).
-While EAL students who are approaching the language proficiency of their English speaking classmates (stages A2, B3 and S4) may be able to be involved in assessment that is close to usual mainstream practices, their completion of assessment tasks should be carefully monitored to see where gaps in their language skills have affected their performance of a task.
+More adaption is required for EAL learners in the early and intermediate stages of English language development (EAL Developmental Continuum P-10 stages: A1, BL, B1, B2, SL, S1, S 2 and S3).
+While EAL students who are approaching the language proficiency of their peers who speak English as their first language (Stages A2, B3 and S4) may be able to be involved in assessment that is close to usual mainstream practices, their completion of assessment tasks should be carefully monitored to see where gaps in their language skills have affected their performance of a task.

 Where modifying assessment activities and practices is required, the following strategies may be useful:

 - using an EAL student’s first language to assess subject content learning, where the school has access to multicultural education aides or teachers or another responsible adult who can act as an interpreter or translator, who may speak the same language as the student